-Charles S. Maier, born February 23, 1939 in New York City, is the Leverett Saltonstall Professor of History at Harvard University.
+Charles S. Maier, born February 23, 1939 in New York City, is the Leverett Saltonstall Research Professor of History at Harvard University.
 From 1991 to mid-2002 he was Krupp Foundation Professor of European Studies and served, 1994-2001, as Director of the Minda de Gunzburg Center for European Studies.
 Maier graduated from Harvard College summa cum laude in 1960, studied at St. Antony's College, Oxford on a Henry Fellowship during 1960-61, and returned to take his Ph.D. in history at Harvard, 1961-67.
-He taught at Harvard as instructor, assistant professor, and lecturer from 1967 to l975; was a visiting professor of history at the University of Bielefeld in the German Federal Republic during the spring semester of l976; then served as Associate Professor and Professor of History at Duke University, Durham, North Carolina, until 1980.
-He was appointed Professor of History at Harvard in 1981.
-Together with Professor Sven Beckert he directs The Weatherhead Initiative on Global History, a program that funds student research and post-doctoral exchanges and runs an ongoing seminar on topics that span different world regions.
+He taught at Harvard as instructor, assistant professor, and lecturer from 1967 to 1975; was a visiting professor of history at the University of Bielefeld in the German Federal Republic during the spring semester of 1976; then served as Associate Professor and Professor of History at Duke University, Durham, North Carolina, until 1981, when he returned to Harvard as Professor of History, Krupp Foundation Professor of History, 1991-2002, then as the first Leverett Saltonstall Professor of History until his retirement in June 2019.

-Among his publications are numerous scholarly articles and the books Recasting Bourgeois Europe: Stabilization in France, Germany, and Italy in the Decade after World War I (Princeton University Press, 1975; reprinted 1988, and translated into Italian and Spanish); In Search of Stability: Explorations in Historical Political Economy (Cambridge University Press, l987); The Unmasterable Past: History, Holocaust, and German National Identity (Harvard University Press, 1988, and translated into German);Dissolution: The Crisis of Communism and the End of East Germany (Princeton University Press, 1997, and, in German and Italian translations, 1999); Among Empires: American Ascendancy and its Predecessors (Harvard University Press, 2006); and Leviathan 2.0: Inventing Modern Statehood (Harvard University Press, 2014, and earlier included in Emily Rosenberg, ed., World Connecting, 2012).
-Edited works include, among others, The Politics of Global Inflation (with Leon Lindberg; Brookings Institution 1985).Changing Boundaries of the Political: Essays on the Evolving Balance between State and Society, Public and Private in Europe (Cambridge University Press, 1987); The Marshall Plan and Germany (Berg Press, 1991 and Nomos Verlag 1992); and The Shock of the Global: the 1970s in Perspective (Harvard University Press, 2010).
+Among his publications are numerous scholarly articles and the books, most recently Once within Borders: Territories of Power, Wealth, and Belonging since 1500 (Harvard University Press, 2016).
+Earlier works include Recasting Bourgeois Europe: Stabilization in France, Germany, and Italy in the Decade after World War I (Princeton University Press, 1975; reprinted 1988 and for a 40th anniversary edition in 2015, and translated into Italian and Spanish); In Search of Stability: Explorations in Historical Political Economy (Cambridge University Press, l987); The Unmasterable Past: History, Holocaust, and German National Identity (Harvard University Press, 1988, and translated into German);Dissolution: The Crisis of Communism and the End of East Germany (Princeton University Press, 1997, and, in German and Italian translations, 1999); Among Empires: American Ascendancy and its Predecessors (Harvard University Press, 2006); and Leviathan 2.0: Inventing Modern Statehood (Harvard University Press, 2014, and earlier included in Emily Rosenberg, ed., World Connecting, 2012).
+Edited and co-edited books include, among others, The Politics of Global Inflation (with Leon Lindberg; Brookings Institution 1985).Changing Boundaries of the Political: Essays on the Evolving Balance between State and Society, Public and Private in Europe (Cambridge University Press, 1987); The Marshall Plan and Germany (Berg Press, 1991 and Nomos Verlag 1992); and The Shock of the Global: the 1970s in Perspective (Harvard University Press, 2010).

 27 Kirkland Street